Skip to main content

 • The game has an interesting concept of running a TV station, which can be fun and engaging for players who enjoy simulation games.

-• The game is plagued by numerous bugs and crashes, making it nearly unplayable for many users, especially after a few in-game days.
+• The game is plagued by numerous bugs and crashes, making it unplayable for many users.

-• The interface is clunky and convoluted, leading to a frustrating user experience when trying to manage broadcasts and navigate menus.
+• The interface is clunky and difficult to navigate, leading to a frustrating user experience.

 The gameplay has received mixed reviews, with some praising its engaging mechanics and strategic elements related to scheduling and broadcasting TV content, while others criticize it for being convoluted, repetitive, and lacking clear direction.
-Despite its potential, many players found the mechanics shallow and the learning curve steep, leading to frustration rather than enjoyment.
-Overall, while some aspects of the gameplay shine, the execution leaves much to be desired, impacting the overall experience.
+Despite its potential and some enjoyable aspects, many players found the gameplay overly complex and not sufficiently rewarding, leading to frustration rather than enjoyment.
+Overall, while there are highlights, the execution leaves much to be desired, impacting the overall experience.

 • “The gameplay is phenomenal.”